Relation Between Photoionisation Cross Sections and Attosecond Time Delays: Results and discussions

-Note that the amplitude-phase relation can be extended beyond ``simple'' resonances with Lorentzian or Fano lineshapes.
+We note that the amplitude-phase relation can be extended beyond ``simple'' resonances with Lorentzian or Fano lineshapes, as the derivation from the causality is more general than the specific models of transition amplitude.
 For example, the cross sections and time delays of free xenon and xenon in a ${\rm C}_{60}$ cage in the region of the giant resonance have been computed using the random-phase approximation (RPA), relativistic RPA (RRPA) \cite{deshmukh2014attosecond}, RPA with exchange (RPAE), and time-dependent Schr{\"o}dinger equation (TDSE) methods \cite{bray2018photoionization}.
-As shown in Fig. \ref{fig:Xe_C60_rel}, the cross-section ratio shows multiple peaks in the giant-resonance region, which reflects the influence of the ${\rm C}_{60}$ shell, and the time delay retrieved by the LHT, which does not require the phase of the transition amplitude, almost quantitatively agrees with the reported value obtained from the phase.
+As shown in figure \ref{fig:Xe_C60_rel}, the cross-section ratio shows multiple peaks in the giant-resonance region, which reflects the influence of the ${\rm C}_{60}$ shell, and the time delay retrieved by the LHT, which does not require the phase of the transition amplitude, almost quantitatively agrees with the reported value obtained from the phase.
 Positive (negative) time delays are typically associated with local maxima (minima) of the cross-section ratio.
 The reconstructed trajectory of ${\mathfrak{D}_{\rm Xe@C_{60}}}/{\mathfrak{D}_{\rm Xe(free)}}$ has a multiple-spiral structure, which manifests the validity of the LHT method for complex resonances.
+This relies on the fact that the modulation of the ${\rm C}_{60}$ surroundings is smaller than the modulus of the transition amplitude $per~se$, so that the transition-amplitude ratio lies around $(1,0)$ on the complex plane, as illustrated in figure \ref{fig:Xe_C60_rel} (b), which avoids encircling the origin, and its winding number can thus be taken to be zero.